TGSAI/segy/README.md

 - Disjoint sequential regions (fast)
 - Random traces (slow)

+The library will also try to infer the endianness and the revision of the SEG-Y file automatically.
+If it can't, users can override the endianness, revision, and more parameters using the settings.

 ### High Performance

 The performance is high and to be proven with upcoming benchmarks.
 The initial